 - Taking diuretic medications, decongestants, or antihistamines (to treat allergies) can increase symptoms.
 Consumers should talk to their doctor (it is not advisable to stop medication without medical advice).

 How can benign prostatic hyperplasia be treated?

-Once the diagnosis of BPH is established, the need to use or not a treatment depends on the clinic that the patient presents.
+Once the diagnosis of benign prostatic hyperplasia is established, the need to use or not a treatment depends on the clinic that the patient presents.
 We have medications and surgery that can relieve and improve the symptoms that BPH produces.